 - Accepted Versions — SSL and TLS versions accepted by the profile.

-To create or edit an SSL profile, click Create to see a window such as depicted in the screenshot.
+To create or edit an SSL profile, click on Create to see a window such as depicted in the below screenshots captured using an 18.2.6 Controller.

-- SSL/TLS Name — Enter a unique name for the SSL/TLS profile.
+- SSL/TLS Name — Specify a unique name for the SSL/TLS profile.

-- Version — Avi Vantage only supports version TLS 1.0 and newer.
-Older SSL v2 and v3 are no longer secure or supported.
+- Version — Avi Vantage supports versions SSL 3.0, TLS 1.0 and newer.
+The older SSL 2.0 protocol is no longer supported.

 - Enable SSL Session Reuse — On by default, this option persists a client’s SSL session across TCP connections after the first occurs.

-- SSL Session Timeout — Set the length of time in seconds before an SSL session expires.
+- SSL Session Expiration — Set the length of time in seconds before an SSL session expires.